aws/aws-sdk-php-laravel/README.md

 A simple [Laravel 5](http://laravel.com/) service provider for including the [AWS SDK for PHP](https://github.com/aws/aws-sdk-php).

+_(Looking for the Laravel 4 service provider?
+It's still available in the [1.0 branch](https://github.com/aws/aws-sdk-php-laravel/tree/1.0).)_

 ## Installation

 The AWS Service Provider can be installed via [Composer](http://getcomposer.org) by requiring the